-Heat the mixture sufficiently to distill product over into the collection vial at the usual rate of one drop per 20-30 seconds (if liquid is not collecting in the vial within about 20 minutes, something is wrong; check with your TA).
-Note the temperature range over which distillate is collected.
+a.
+Heat the mixture sufficiently to allow the reaction to take place.
+The products take some time to form before they begin to distill over into the collection vial.
+Distill at the usual rate of one drop per 20-30 seconds (if liquid is not collecting in the vial within about 20 minutes, something is wrong; check with your TA).

+- b.
+Do not count the drops like last time, but be sure to note the temperature range over which distillate is collected (what is the BP of cyclohexene?). - c.
 Continue collecting until most of the liquid has distilled (about 10% of the initial volume).
-Lift the apparatus out of the heating block and allow it to cool before cleaning.

-In the collection vial, there should be two phases (layers) of liquid.
-Water, one of the products, is insoluble in cyclohexene and so forms a second layer.
+Lift the apparatus out of its hole in the aluminum block and allow it to cool before cleaning. - d.
+There should be two phases (layers) of liquid in the collection vial.
+Water, one of the products, is insoluble in cyclohexene so forms a second layer.
 The density of water is greater than that of cyclohexene so the water layer would be expected to form the lower layer.
-This may not be obvious for two reasons: 1. on this small scale of reaction there is such a small amount of water formed it may simply cause the liquid to appear cloudy at first/not form a second layer immediately; 2. water tends to adhere to glass (polar to polar) so instead of actually forming a second lower layer, it may just appear as small droplets sticking to the side of the vial.
+This may not be obvious for two reasons: - a. on this small scale of reaction, there is such a small amount of water formed that it may simply cause the liquid to appear cloudy at first and not form a second layer immediately; - b. water tends to adhere to glass (polar to polar) so instead of actually forming a second lower layer, it may just appear as small droplets sticking to the side of the vial.